|

 鳳求凰

-The theme is one of China's best known love stories.
+The original story, of Sima Xiangru playing qin in order to seduce Zhuo Wenjun, is one of China's best known romantic tales.
 Sima Xiangru (179-113 BCE) was a well-known but impoverished poet;5 Zhuo Wenjun was the widowed daughter of a wealthy man of Linqiong (today called Qionglai), a town about 50 miles south of Chengdu.
-One day during a social event in the wealthy man's home Xiangru played the qin and sang the lyrics given below.
-Wenjun, hearing this from the other room, fell in love.
-They eloped, running a wine shop and living in poverty until her father finally forgave them and gave them money.
+One day during a social event in the wealthy man's home Xiangru played the qin, by expressing himself through it (qin xin6), seduced Wen Jun, who was listening from the next room; later versions of the story say he sang the lyrics given below.
+They then eloped, running a wine shop and living in poverty until her father finally forgave them and gave them money.

-The title melody has 10 sections, the lyrics have two.
-The lyrics, attributed to Sima Xiangru himself,6 were included in both Yuefu Shiji and Yutai Xinyong.7
+The present Feng Qiu Huang has 10 sections in all; the lyrics are in sections 3 and 8.
+The original Chinese lyrics, attributed to Sima Xiangru himself, were included in both Yuefu Shiji7 and Yutai Xinyong.8

 B. (sung during section 8)